 IS COMPLETE FLEA CONTROL POSSIBLE?

 Nope.
 Fleas are tough fighters, and controlling them REQUIRES chemical treatment.
 Throw out the vinegar solutions you saw online; they won’t work.
 You need professional care to control fleas.
 The cocoon stage of the flea’s life cycle is the culprit.
-It is resistant to ALL chemical insecticides, which means your DIY solution is not even coming close.
+It is resistant to ALL chemical insecticides, which means your DIY solution is not even coming close to providing the effective flea control solutions you need to resolve your flea problem.

 - Vacuum carpets, rugs, drapes, and couches often